-Last week, members of the 49ers front office and coaching staff participated in the third annual Quarterback Coaching Summit organized by the NFL in partnership with the Black College Football Hall of Fame.
-The two-day event, held virtually this year, aimed to build coaching and personnel development pipelines and strengthen diversity across the league.
+Back in June, members of the 49ers front office and coaching staff participated in the third annual Quarterback Coaching Summit organized by the NFL in partnership with the Black College Football Hall of Fame.
+The two-day event held virtually, aimed to build coaching and personnel development pipelines and strengthen diversity across the league.

 Saleh held a presentation on his "10 Lessons of Coaching" to help minority coaches to climb the professional ladder.
 His list was highlighted on the NFL's social accounts:

 - Do what you love and love what you do with enthusiasm and passion.

 - This profession (coaching) is hard!
 Dominate the things you have control over.

 - Ready vs. prepared, there's a difference.
 Prepare for everything.

 - The three most dangerous words: "I got it."
 You must approach each day with humility to get better.

 - The NFL is a precision league.
 Every detail matters.